dyorg/Lean/README.md

 # Lean Framework PHP

-Lean Framework is a tiny PHP framework.
+Lean Framework is a tiny PHP framework, modern frameworks are powerfull but so much complicated.
+With Lean I can construct apps really fast, using mvc, namespaces, autoloader, routes and more.

-## My structure
+## Basic structure

 ```php
 -- app